 Some horse owners think that hay belly is caused by poor nutrition.
 However, it's not quite that simple.
 Specifically—a nutritionally-inadequate forage can cause a horse to eat more in an effort to make up the shortfall.
 This large amount of fodder has no way of breaking itself down, so the gut's naturally-occurring bacteria go at it, causing fermentation.
 With fermentation comes the creation of gas in the stomach, causing the belly to expand.
 That's why some horses with this condition will appear visibly larger just after a meal.

 If you suspect your horse has hay belly, consult your veterinarian for advice on a high-quality diet protocol.
-If your horse is left on pasture, your vet may suggest supplementing its grazing with a nutrient-dense hay.
-She may also suggest a protein supplement to offset the nutrient loss from eating too many grasses.
+If your horse is left on pasture, your vet may suggest supplementing its grazing with a nutrient-dense hay, and may suggest a protein supplement to offset the nutrient loss from eating too many grasses.
 Or, you may simply need to change up your horse's hay altogether, sourcing a more reputable grower and changing to a higher quality forage.

 After a few weeks of feeding protein-rich feed and supplements, you should notice your horse's belly starting to retract.
 Muscle mass will again begin to develop, and your horse's coat will return to its glossy norm.
 Maintaining a quality diet, especially in the winter when snow is on the ground, is the key to keeping your horse in sound condition.
 Make sure to communicate your progress with your vet to assure you're on the right track.